RuxinWang1994/ranking/README.md

 This application creates REST APIs to solve these requirements:

-1. Delete
+1. Delete all events
-2. Update
+2. Get all events
-3. GetById
+3. Save a events (higher score)
-4. GetAll
+4. Get Events By Id

 ## Technologies